Constraining Weil-Petersson volumes by universal random matrix correlations in low-dimensional quantum gravity: The late time spectral form factor from random matrix universality

 making the dependence on $e^{S_0}$ explicit in the second line.
 The rapidly oscillating factor $e^{-ie^{S_0}\tau\Delta}$ localises the integral near small $\Delta$ (more precisely, of order \(e^{-S_0}\)), making it sufficient to evaluate $\ev{\rho(E+\frac{\Delta}{2})\rho(E-\frac{\Delta}{2})}$ for small differences in the arguments.

-To find an expression for this, we utilise the universal RMT limit of the matrix model.
-Note that we leave the firm ground established in \cite{Saad2019} here, since the universal limit of RMT correlation functions is a nonperturbative result, while the duality uncovered in \cite{Saad2019} is only at the perturbative level\footnote{A nonperturbative completion of this kind can however be interpreted in the context of minimal string theory in terms of D-brane insertions \cite{Saad2019,Blommaert2021}.
+To find an expression for this, we utilise the universal RMT limit of the matrix model. \TW{Note that it is not possible to take the ``usual'' universal limit $N\to\infty$, since this has already been performed in the course of implementing the double scaling limit, where $N$ is replaced by $e^{S_0}$.
+Hence, we identify the appropriate universal limit for the double scaled theory as $e^{S_0}\to\infty$, and adapt the expressions in \cite{Haake2010a} accordingly.} Note that we leave the firm ground established in \cite{Saad2019} here, since the universal limit of RMT correlation functions is a nonperturbative result, while the duality uncovered in \cite{Saad2019} is only at the perturbative level\footnote{A nonperturbative completion of this kind can however be interpreted in the context of minimal string theory in terms of D-brane insertions \cite{Saad2019,Blommaert2021}.
 In particular, this is consistent with the nonperturbative completion in terms of Kodaira-Spencer universe field theory \cite{Altland2022,Post2022}.
 However, our computation does not rely on a particular (stringy) UV completion of JT gravity or a specific nonperturbative matrix model, but only on the existence of a perturbatively dual matrix model of GUE symmetry class.}.
-To finally express the universal limit, we introduce a different, useful notation \cite{Haake2010a}, \footnote{Note that it is not possible to take the ``usual'' universal limit $N\to\infty$, since this has already been performed in the course of implementing the double scaling limit, where $N$ is replaced by $e^{S_0}$.
-Hence, we identify the appropriate universal limit for the double scaled theory as $e^{S_0}\to\infty$, and adapt the expressions in \cite{Haake2010a} accordingly.}
+To finally express the universal limit, we introduce a different, useful notation \cite{Haake2010a},

 Accordingly, the connected two-point correlation function is given by